ashudas0110/Data_Engineering/Spark/Data Scientist Salaries Analysis/README.md

   ```

 * ***result_1 Function***
-  -Filters the input DataFrame for records where the employee resides in the US or Canada, then calculates the average salary by job title, rounds it to the         nearest whole number, and sorts by job title.
+  - Filters the input DataFrame for records where the employee resides in the US or Canada, then calculates the average salary by job title, rounds it to the         nearest whole number, and sorts by job title.

   ```python
   def result_1(input_df):